-During 2012 the Company, through its registrars, offered a low cost dealing facility to ordinary shareholders in the Company with less than 5,000 shares.
+During 2013 the Company, through its registrars, offered a low cost dealing facility to ordinary shareholders in the Company with less than 5,000 shares.
 One of the options available to smaller shareholders was to sell their shares and donate the proceeds to charity through Share Gift.
-A number of shareholders took advantage of this facility resulting in over £13,000 being gifted to charities.
+A number of shareholders took advantage of this facility resulting in over $\mathfrak{L}12,700$ being gifted to charities.

-During 2012 34 employees participated in fundraising activities for a number of charities and in each case F&C matched the fundraising achieved up to a maximum of £500.
+During 2013, 42 employees participated in fundraising activities for a number of charities and in each case F&C matched the fundraising achieved up to a maximum of £500.
 12 employees were involved with or volunteered for charities/local projects qualifying, in each case, for a £500 volunteering grant from the Company.
 These grants recognised the contributions made by employees to the relevant organisations.
-In the UK, 58 members of staff participated in community volunteering projects including the BiTC's Community Games and providing Christmas parcels for the homeless.
+In the UK, 19 members of staff (representing 31 staff days) participated in community volunteering projects including the BiTC's Community Games.

-61 employees (11%) took advantage of the tax efficient charitable GAYE scheme run by F&C which assisted a wide range of charities resulting in the Company maintaining its Gold Award for charitable giving under the GAYE programme.
+56 employees (10%) took advantage of the tax efficient charitable GAYE scheme run by F&C which assisted a wide range of charities resulting in the Company maintaining its Gold Award for charitable giving under the GAYE programme.